AndrewDavis1191/tinyACM/README.md

 So I thought it would be neat to build a simple cross-platform app that can satisfy this little niche need.

 ## The goals
-Lightweight (Relatively... it is electron, afterall)
+Lightweight (Relatively... it is electron, afterall) :heavy_check_mark:

-No need for internet (Party in the desert?)
+No need for internet (Party in the desert?) :heavy_check_mark:

-Operator Mode --> To station someone to handle the badging, if desired
+Operator Mode --> To station someone to handle the badging, if desired :heavy_check_mark:

-Journal --> To log entries and exits in the database
+Journal --> To log entries and exits in the database :heavy_check_mark:

 ## Installation
 --> Links to installers here! <--